Why Am I Experiencing Tenderness Around the Wart with Viral Verrucae?

 Some people feel pain or soreness.
 This may happen because of things going on in their body’s immune system.
 The way your body reacts and fights off things like germs or other problems can also make you feel pain.
 If you feel tender a lot of the time, the reasons might be connected to how your immune system works.
 Scientists say there is a link between pain and changes to the immune system.
 More research will help us know how and why this happens.

 Yes, that’s right.
-The way your body fights off sickness is key in how viral warts start and go away.
+The way your body fights off sickness is key to how viral warts start and go away.
 People who feel sore near a wart with viral verrucae are likely having a strong response from their body in that area.

 In many cases, this tenderness shows that immune cells, like T-cells and macrophages, are busy at the spot.
 They work hard to remove infected skin cells.
 This activity of the immune system can cause signs that feel a lot like a local flu: